 The first human case of M. marinum was reported from Sweden in 1951 by Norden and Linell.
 The mycobacteria were isolated from skin lesions of swimmers who had bathed in a contaminated pool.
 Nowadays, chlorination to sanitize swimming pools is a routine practice; therefore, swimming is no longer a risk factor for M. marinum infection.
 Potential risk factors are working in wet fields, participating in aquatic sports or cleaning a fish aquarium at home.
 The annual incidence of M. marinum infection in the USA is 0.27 cases per 100.000 inhabitants.
-The two conditions required for M. marinum infection are a presence of injury or abrasion to the skin and exposure to contaminated aqueous environment.
-In one study almost half (49%) of M. marinum infections were aquarium related, 27% were related to fish or shellfish injuries, and 9% were related to injuries associated with salt water or brackish water.
-Risk factors for HIV-infected individuals are similar exposure.
+The two conditions required for M. marinum infection are a presence of injury or abrasion to the skin and exposure to the contaminated aqueous environment.
+In one study almost half (49%) of M. marinum infections were aquarium related, 27% were related to fish or shellfish injuries, and 9% were related to injuries associated with saltwater or brackish water.
+Risk factors for individuals with HIV are similar.
 Disseminated infection can occur in immunocompromised patients.

-The laboratory should be notified that M. marinum is suspected, so Lowenstein-Jensen agar cultures can be incubated at 28 to 32 degrees C, in addition to incubating at 37 degrees C. Cultures should be left for six weeks.
+Communication with the diagnostic laboratory is essential to make the diagnosis.
+When M. marinum infection is suspected, the laboratory team will utilize Lowenstein-Jensen agar cultures which can be incubated at 28 to 32 degrees C, in addition to incubating at 37 degrees C. Cultures will need to be observed for six weeks.
 The positivity rate of cultures ranges from 70% to 80%.
 Lesions have very low concentration of microorganisms, hence cultures should be obtained even in the absence of microscopic evidence of bacilli.
 Typical tuberculoid granulomas are seen only in two-thirds of the cases, and the histopathology of nodules can be confused with rheumatoid nodules.
 One in five nodules may not appear to be of infectious origin in histology.
 Samples from the deeper parts of the nodule or skin or synovial biopsy may provide information at times, and repeating biopsy can be helpful.
-M. marinum infections can mimic other histopathological patterns such as a sarcoid-like granuloma or granuloma annulare.
+M. marinum infections can mimic other histopathological patterns such as a sarcoid-like granuloma or granuloma annulare as well.

 Polymerase chain reaction (PCR) amplification techniques using Mycobacterium genus-specific primers can be used to diagnose M. marinum infection directly in the biopsy sample.
 Ziehl-Neelson stain of biopsy specimens or yellowish discharge is only rarely positive since the number of mycobacteria in clinical specimens is low.

 Routine susceptibility testing is not recommended when treating M. marinum infections.
 There is not much correlation between in vitro susceptibilities and clinical response.
 The therapy is not standardized.
 Rifampin is the most active drug against M. marinum with MIC90 of < 0.5mg/mL.
-In one study, the MIC for ethambutol was 2 to 4.0 mg/mL, for doxycycline was 16.0mg/mL, for imipenem was 8.0mg/mL, and for INH was 8.0mg/mL.
+In one study, the MIC for ethambutol was 2.0 mg/mL to 4.0 mg/mL, for doxycycline was 16.0 mg/mL, for imipenem was 8.0 mg/mL, and for INH was 8.0 mg/mL.
 M. marinum is intrinsically resistant to pyrazinamide.
-M. marinum has moderately high MIC90 for ciprofloxacin and levofloxacin but is susceptible to moxifloxacin (MIC90 of 1-2 mg/ml).
-Linezolid has activity against M. marinum.
+M. marinum has moderately high MIC90 for ciprofloxacin and levofloxacin but is susceptible to moxifloxacin (MIC90) of 1 mg/mL - 2 mg/ml).
+Linezolid has activity against M. marinum as well.
 Clinically clarithromycin-based regimens have had a good success rate irrespective of the in vitro MIC values.

 There is no consensus on the regimen or the duration of therapy in M. marinum infections.
 A spectrum of antibiotic regimens has been used in published cases or case series.
 There are no randomized controlled trials.
 Minocycline monotherapy in immunocompetent patients has been used.
-Combination therapy for immunosuppressed patients has been used.
+Generally, combination therapy for immunosuppressed patients is used.
 Consider treatment with a chosen regimen for three months prior to changing the antibiotic therapy as the response to therapy is slow.
 Surgical debridement is often needed.
 Effective antibiotic therapy is usually associated with healing of all skin lesions within one month of commencing therapy.
 After that, immunocompetent patients should continue the medications for two more months.
 Patients who are immunocompromised will need to be treated with two agents for at least six months.
-In one report, an AIDS patient was successfully treated with rifampin and ethambutol for six months.
-The lesion recurred after stopping therapy, so therapy was restarted with clarithromycin regimen.
+In one report, a patient with AIDS was successfully treated with rifampin and ethambutol for six months.
+The lesion recurred after stopping therapy, so therapy was restarted with a clarithromycin regimen.
 Sometimes chronic lifelong suppressive therapy may be needed.

-Therefore, it seems prudent to treat immunocompromised hosts with M. marinum infection with two agents, including clarithromycin.
+Based on the available evidence, it seems prudent to treat immunocompromised hosts with M. marinum infection with two agents, including clarithromycin.
 The optimal duration of therapy in the setting of the immunocompromised host is unknown.
-Most experts would treat for six months and possibly lifelong in cases of the persistent immunocompromised state.
-The disseminated disease was treated for the duration of one year in published case reports.
+Most experts would treat for six months and possibly lifelong in cases of a persistent immunocompromised state.
+Disseminated disease is treated for a duration of one year in published case reports.
 Rifampin and ethambutol were frequently used in invasive M. marinum infections.
 In a study of 61 clinical isolates, rifamycins and clarithromycin were the most potent against M. marinum.

 Surgical debridement is frequently necessary and should be included in the management plan.
-Antibiotic therapy is needed as well, after surgical debridement.
+Antibiotic therapy is still needed after surgical debridement.